tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 cases where textual merges are not possible the task is left to human ingenuity.

-Key takeaway: the aim is to merge the *semantic* content of two repository states.
+Key takeaway: the aim is to apply the logical (i.e. semantic) content of the rebased commit to the base branch.

 ## Summary of the conflict resolution procedure